Sarfaraz Ahmed Rafiqui: Air battle over Chhamb

-India acknowledged losing four aeroplanes, all Vampires, flown by Squadron Leader Aspi Kekobad Bhagwagar (flight leader), Flight Lieutenant Vijay Madhav Joshi (element leader), Flight Lieutenant Satish Bharadwaj (element wingman) and Flight Lieutenant (later Group Captain) Shrikrishna Vishnu Phatak (wingman).
+India acknowledged losing four airplanes, all Vampires, flown by Squadron Leader Aspi Kekobad Bhagwagar (flight leader), Flight Lieutenant Vijay Madhav Joshi (element leader), Flight Lieutenant Satish Bharadwaj (element wingman) and Flight Lieutenant (later Group Captain) Shrikrishna Vishnu Phatak (wingman).
 Both PAF pilots were credited with two victories each and were awarded the Sitara-e-Jurrat.
 This dogfight was a major blow to the IAF; it had to remove all Vampires from frontline service.